Associate Professor of Anatomy and Cell Biology

 PhD, Cell and Molecular Biology, University of Wisconsin, Madison, Wisconsin

-Post Doctoral, Cell Biology and Anatomy, Cornell University Medical College, New York, New York
+Post Doctorate, Cell Biology and Anatomy, Cornell University Medical College, New York, New York

-Post Doctoral, Molecular and Cellular Physiology, Stanford University, Stanford, California
+Post Doctorate, Molecular and Cellular Physiology, Stanford University, Stanford, California

 Education/Training Program Affiliations